MUmarShahbaz/MUmarShahbaz/README.md

 ## Hello there
 ![Hello There](https://github.com/user-attachments/assets/c80c6811-a731-46ab-8dc2-db3e9692db7d)

-I am M.Umar Shahbaz but in here I am  also known as "KingHowler", the random username I thought up when I was 9 years old and decided to go with for the rest of my life, because why not?<br>
+I am M.Umar Shahbaz but in here I am  also known as "KingHowler"<br>
-I am just a casual student programmer learning here and there making projects that catch my interest.<br>
+I am just a young student programmer learning here and there making projects that catch my interest.<br>

 I`m currently looking for people in Lahore, Pakistan to take me on as a paid intern.